bahmutov/infinite-fake-data/README.md

 [Demo](http://glebbahmutov.com/infinite-fake-data/)

-This demo shows a simple table, with data coming from in-page mock backend.
+This demo shows a simple table, with data coming from in-page mock backend, where each request is slowed down by 1 second.
 The received data is stored in the angular $scope array, bound to the table.
 The demo works as static page, since everything is compiled / runs locally.